-In the current healthcare landscape, being a medical doctor recruiter is immensely tough.
-While many healthcare recruiters claim to love their jobs, they undeniably struggle to recruit doctors to join their healthcare organizations.
+Being a medical doctor recruiter is immensely tough in the current healthcare landscape.
+While many recruiters claim to love their jobs, they undeniably struggle to recruit doctors to join their organizations.
 Now, as a growing number of Americans get access to basic health insurance every year, the demand to recruit and retain even more doctors is stronger than ever.
-But, it's not getting easier to fill all the clinics with qualified professionals.
+But it's not getting easier to fill all the clinics with qualified professionals.

 But what specific roadblocks do medical recruiters face?